Australian Electoral Democracy!

 Course overview

-Australia has led the world in electoral innovation, pioneering many practises that are now standard throughout the democratic world.
-It is also one of the most inclusive, agile and highly regarded electoral democracies in the world.
-The course will provide a brief history of Australian electoral experiments and then explore in depth its most important features as well as controversies around them.
-Shortcoming in current arrangements will also be scrutinised.
+To explain the history of Australian electoral experiments and the most important features and controversies around them.
+Shortcomings in current arrangements will also be scrutinised.
 Topics to be covered include: Australian suffrage rights in comparative perspective; voting and its democratic purposes; whether voting is a right or a duty (or both); compulsory voting, its pros and cons; whether voter turnout levels matter; the problem of electoral disinformation and its regulation in Australia; the growing problem of election conspiracism; the nature and ethics of militant democracy; securing electoral representation for indigenous Australians; addressing the voting exclusion of incarcerated citizens; exploring the voting exclusion of people experiencing homelessness; the ethics of lowering the voting age in Australia; and the problem of informal voting.

 Prerequisite(s)